ethersync/ethersync/README.md

 <summary>Arch Linux</summary>

 ```
-yay -S ethersync-bin
+sudo pacman -S ethersync
 ```
 </details>

 <details>
 <summary>Nix</summary>

-This repository provides a Nix flake.
 To put `ethersync` in your PATH temporarily, run:

 ```
-nix shell github:ethersync/ethersync
+nix shell nixpkgs#ethersync
 ```

-Make sure to also have it in your PATH when you run the editors.
+Make sure to also have it in your PATH when you run the editors, or install it to your environment in your preferred way.
 </details>

 <details>